carbon-language/carbon-lang/clang/docs/ClangFormat.rst

                                  .clang-format file located in one of the parent directories of the source file (or current directory for stdin).
+                                 Use -style=file:<format_file_path> to load style
+                                 configuration from a format file located at
+                                 <format_file_path>.
+This path can be absolute or
+                                 relative to the working directory.
                                  Use -style="{key: value, ...}" to set specific parameters, e.g.:
                                    -style="{BasedOnStyle: llvm, IndentWidth: 8}"